Category: Issue Comments

 FixedReset Bid Price Spread 0.00% -0.50% -1.00%

 Based on current market conditions, I suggest that the FloatingResets that will result from conversion are likely to be cheap and trading below the price of their FixedReset counterparts.
-Therefore, I recommend that holders of MFC.PR.G continue to hold the issue and not to convert.
+Therefore, it seems likely that I will recommend that holders of MFC.PR.H continue to hold the issue and not to convert, but I will wait until it’s closer to the March 6 notification deadline before making a final pronouncement.
 I will note that, given the apparent cheapness of the FloatingResets, it may be a good trade to swap the FixedReset for the FloatingReset in the market once both elements of each pair are trading and you can – presumably, according to this analysis – do it with a reasonably good take-out in price, rather than doing it through the company on a 1:1 basis.
 But that, of course, will depend on the prices at that time and your forecast for the path of policy rates over the next five years.
 There are no guarantees – my recommendation is based on the assumption that current market conditions with respect to the pairs will continue until the FloatingResets commence trading and that the relative pricing of the two new pairs will reflect these conditions.

 Issue Comments